SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-31](https://user-images.githubusercontent.com/92877810/138505238-f31eafb4-5942-4c46-bfea-43d6cd8b0f53.png)

-👉In responsive pages, the story is divided into cells that are used to format the placement and size of all elements on the story.
+🚩In responsive pages, the story is divided into cells that are used to format the placement and size of all elements on the story.
 This enables the story view to be easily converted for viewing on a variety of device formats, including mobile.
 Users can choose to change the size and spacing between cells.

 ![4-32](https://user-images.githubusercontent.com/92877810/138505241-48d6c758-db2d-4f07-afc4-01660adacf2e.png)